 As a Trust, addressing Modern Slavery risks is different to the approach that can be undertaken by a company which has direct oversight and control of its own operations.
 That is because the Trust itself owns no real property and has no employees, and can have influence, but not direct control, over its investments.
-Whilst these limitations exist, as Trustee, we do and will continue to engage with the Investment Manager regarding modern slavery to ensure compliance with legislation.
+Whilst these limitations exist, as Trustee, we do and will continue to engage with clients regarding modern slavery to ensure compliance with legislation.

-As a trust within the respective portfolios of the current Investment Manager, GPT, and former Investment Manager, Cedar Pacific, the Trust is subject to the following group wide modern slavery, and broader ESG, policies and controls:
+As a trust within the Keppel REIT's portfolio, the Trust is subject to the following group wide modern slavery, and broader ESG, policies and controls: